-There is a statutory procedure for handling complaints about services provided under Part III of the Children Act 1989 which sets out who can make a complaint and what can be complained about.
-You can find further information in the information on other websites section of this page.
-Where a complaint falls outside this statutory remit it will be dealt with under out Corporate Complaints procedure.
+There's a statutory procedure for handling complaints about services provided under Part III of the Children Act 1989 which sets out who can make a complaint and what can be complained about.
+Where a complaint falls outside this statutory remit it will be dealt with under out corporate complaints procedure.

 Your first step is to speak to your worker or their manager.
-Or you can Call Derbyshire tel: 01629 533190 if you would like to speak to someone else.
+Or you can Call Derbyshire tel: 01629 533190 if you'd like to speak to someone else.

-You can ask to speak to a quality assurance manager if you are not happy with your worker or their manager dealing with your complaint.
+You can ask to speak to a quality assurance manager if you're not happy with your worker or their manager dealing with your complaint.

-We will make sure your complaint is dealt with confidentially, quickly, carefully and fairly and we will apologise and put things right if we have made a mistake.
+We'll make sure your complaint is dealt with confidentially, quickly, carefully and fairly and we'll apologise and put things right if we've made a mistake.

-You can complain if you are a child or young person who is in care or in need in some other way.
-Someone may be able to complain on your behalf, but we will check to see if this is your wish.
+You can complain if you're a child or young person who is in care or in need in some other way.
+Someone may be able to complain on your behalf, but we'll check to see if this is your wish.

-You can complain if you are the child’s parent or someone who has parental responsibility if a child is in care, a child in need, leaving care, subject to special guardianship or adopted.
+You can complain if you're the child’s parent or someone who has parental responsibility if a child is in care, a child in need, leaving care, subject to special guardianship or adopted.

 There are also some other people who can complain – please ask.
-If you cannot complain we will advise you of next steps.
+If you cannot complain we'll advise you of next steps.

 What happens when you complain

-You will receive a letter confirming your complaint.
+You'll receive a letter confirming your complaint.
 A local manager will look into your complaint.
 They may want to talk with you about your complaint.
-You will also get a reply in writing.
+You'll also get a reply in writing.